-Thanks to my friend Margarethe who gave me this amazing garlic chopped from Williams Sonoma.
-This has turned into something I love!
+Thanks to my friend Margarethe who gave me this amazing garlic chopper from Williams Sonoma that’s turned into a product I love and use often!

 Recently I showed some minced garlic and hinted at a handy garlic chopper I’d gotten as a gift from my friend Margarethe.
 Now that I’ve had the chopper a bit longer, I am completely in love with this little tool, so I decided to officially make it one of my Kalyn’s Kitchen Picks.
 Of course, chopping garlic by hand is no big deal and it’s something I never minded doing before I had this handy gadget.
 But this little chopper goes from garlic clove to perfectly chopped or sliced garlic in about two seconds!